 I have a BFA in design from Syracuse University and worked as a graphic designer and illustrator before starting my organizing career.
 (I created all the illustrations on this web site.)
 I use my training in spatial design and my attentiveness to detail to find creative and practical solutions to all organizing challenges.

-I am a member of the National Association of Professional Organizers (NAPO) and its New York Chapter (NAPO-NY).
+I am a member of the The National Association of Productivity and Organizing Professionals (NAPO) and its New York Chapter (NAPO-NY).
 NAPO defines a professional organizer as someone who designs systems and processes using organizing principles; transfers organizing skills to clients; educates the public about organizing solutions and their benefits; and helps individuals take lifelong control of their surroundings, their time, their paper and their systems.

 In 2007, I became a member of the inaugural class of Certified Professional Organizers (CPO ®).
 CPO® certification is a voluntary, industry-led effort to recognize organizing professionals who have met specific qualifications and proven their knowledge and expertise through examination and client interaction.